 Hansen (CEO of Vivico) has been on the CA Immo and CA Immo International Management Board as CTO (Chief Technical Officer) and is thus responsible for all the technical units of the Group and for implementation of all the Group's development activities.
 At the same time, the existing Executive Board of Vivico, made up of Bernhard H. Hansen, Gregor Drexler and Matthias Tripp, has been enlarged to include Bruno Ettenauer and Wolfhard Fromwald.
-The distribution of competences in the Management Boards within CA Immo is described in the Corporate Governance Report on page 28.
+The distribution of competences in the Management Boards within CA Immo is described in the Corporate Governance Report in the Annual Report 2009 on page 28.